 Counselling is about helping you to work things out for yourself, making decisions and choices and helping you to look at things differently.
 It can help you to feel better about yourself.

-Young Minds have a good website with various ideas about how you can look after yourself:
+Young Minds has a website with good ideas about how you can look after yourself.

 Who can I talk to if my situation gets worse?